 MySQL Shell's instance dump utility, schema dump utility, and table dump utility are partition aware (see Partitioning, in the MySQL Manual).
 When a table being dumped is partitioned, each partition is treated as an independent table; if the table has subpartitions each subpartition is treated as an independent table.
 This also means that, when chunking is enabled, each partition or subpartition of a partitioned or subpartitioned table is chunked independently.
-The base names of dump files created for partitioned tables use the format schema@table@partition, where schema@table@partition, schema@table@partition, <a href="mailto:schema@table@partitio respectively the names of the parent schema and table, and partition is the URL-encoded name of the partition or subpartition.
+The base names of dump files created for partitioned tables use the format schema@table@partition, where schema and table are, respectively the names of the parent schema and table, and partition is the URL-encoded name of the partition or subpartition.